data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 [IMG on tidyverse conflicts]

 This isn't error, but rather some important information that we need to consider!
-When we first open R (via RStudio) we are working with base R -- that is, everything that comes with R before we add any packages to the mix.
+When we first open R (via RStudio) we are working with base R -- that is, everything that comes with R along with a (relative) handful of pre-installed packages.
-This includes packages and functions that exist in R that we have access to without needing to first load the package using `library()`.
+These are packages and functions that exist in R that we have access to without needing to first load the package using `library()`.

+If you would like to see what functions are available to you in base R, you can run `library(help = "base")` in the Console.

+If you would like to see the packages that came pre-installed with R, you can run `installed.packages()[ installed.packages()[,"Priority"] %in% "base", c("Package", "Priority")]` in the Console.

+Additionally, if you would like to see a list of _all_ of the packages that have been installed (both pre-installed with base R as well as those that you have installed), you can run `rownames(installed.packages())` in the Console.

 However because of the broad array of packages that have been created for use in R, it's not uncommon for two (or more!) packages to have functions with the same name.
-What this message is telling us then is that if we use the `filter()` function, R will use the `filter()` function from the `dplyr` package (a package within the `tidyverse`) rather than the `filter()` function from within the `stats()` package (part of base R).
+What this message is telling us then is that if we use the `filter()` function, R will use the `filter()` function from the `dplyr` package (a package within the `tidyverse`) rather than the `filter()` function from within the `stats()` package (one of the packages that accompanies base R).

 How can we use the Help documentation to explore how the two functions might differ?